![]() Requirements And Installation | Submit Password Manager | ![]() |

 preferences.
 Those needed for installation and

-are defined in the Makefile
+are defined in the Makefile, and the rest in

-the run-time configuration file, submit.conf
+the run-time configuration file, submit.conf.

 The submit system is distributed with a configuration script

-that examines your system and
+setup.pl that examines your system and

 adjusts these files to reflect its findings.
 The modified

-is used to install the submit system, and
+Makefile is used to install the submit system, and

-the modified submit.conf
+the modified submit.conf is one

 of the files installed.

-inspects your system, then writes a modified
+Setup.pl inspects your system, then writes a modified

 the original files

-adding the extension .BAK
+adding the extension .BAK.

-adjusts variables which describe the host, but
+Setup.pl adjusts variables which describe the host, but

 not those which are simple preference.
 These you